colobot/colobot-music/README.md

  * Intro2.ogg

 # File formats and installation
 This repository contains files in FLAC format.
 However, the game can only play OGG files, so they need to be converted first - it's done like this so we can keep high quality music available, but reduce the file size for use in Colobot data files.
-This is done by CMake scripts included with this repository. *TODO: CMake scripts are not ready yet!*
+This is done by CMake scripts included with this repository, but they require "oggenc" to be installed in your system.

 # Licensing
 All music files on this reporitory are licensed under GPLv3 license.